aaron0105vincent/DHALSIM-AnomalyDetector/README.md

+# Enhancing DHALSIM Thesis (SUTD/TU Delft project)
+A thesis project done on top of DHALSIM with the objective to enhance the functionality of DHALSIM.

+The repo contains features such as:
+1. Physical-based anomaly detector and network-based anomaly detector
+2. Dashboard to display merged alerts from both physical-based anomaly detector and network-based anomaly detector

 # Digital HydrAuLic SIMulator (DHALSIM)
 _A Digital Twin for Water Distribution Systems.
 A work by the SUTD Critical Infrastructure Systems Lab, TU Delft Department of Water Management, CISPA, and iTrust_